 If you have a garage, then there are multiple options for renovations.
 An extra bedroom could be one of the more obvious.
 That isn’t the only option here, however.
 A home gym, office, or even an additional living room could all be installed here.

-While that does mean moving your car outside, it could be a much more plausible option if your driveway is large enough to park your vehicle on.
+While that does mean moving your car outside, it could be a more plausible option if your driveway is large enough to park your vehicle.

 Be In Touch With Nature In A Garden Room

 Adding a patio to your home isn’t the only way to enjoy the outdoors with an extension.
-Garden rooms have become much more popular in recent years, thanks to more people wanting to get in touch with nature.
+Garden rooms have become much more popular in recent years, as more people seek to connect with nature.

 Since the room will revolve around bringing the outside in, you wouldn’t need to worry much about adding a lot to the room.
 While you’ll still need electrical work, among other things, these could be relatively minimal.

 That will result in a much lower bill once the entire renovation is done.
 Glass walls and a glass roof might also be recommended, as it lets more natural light in.
-That not only benefits the natural elements of the room, but needs less actual materials and supplies, further reducing costs.
+That not only benefits the room’s natural elements but also requires fewer materials and supplies, further reducing costs.

 If you’re a fan of the outdoors, then this might be the best-recommended option for you.